matchmore/tech-blog/20180403/README.md

 ### Connect the picker view
 1. In your storyboard, select the `picker view`.

-2. Control-drag from the `picker view` on your canvas to the code display in the editor on the right, stopping the drag at the line below the comment you just added in *ViewController.swift*.
+2. Control-drag from the `picker view` on your canvas to the code display in the editor on the right.
+Stop the drag at the line below the comment you just added in *ViewController.swift*.

 3. In the dialog that appears, for `Name`, type `colorPicker`.
 Leave the rest of the options as they are.
 Click Connect.